etrusci-org/quotes/markdown/quotes.md

 - If it is art, it is not for all, and if it is for all, it is not art.

+## Arthur Schopenhauer

+- Mostly it is loss which teaches us about the worth of things.

+## Auguste Rodin

+- Patience is also a form of action.

 ## Ayn Rand

 - We can ignore reality, but we cannot ignore the consequences of ignoring reality.